-26 Form of Notes: 20 Registered Notes (i) Form of Global Note: Regulation S Global Note and DTC Restricted Global Note.
-The Regulation S Global Note will be exchangeable for Definitive Registered Notes only in the limited circumstances specified in the Indenture.
-The DTC Restricted Global Note will be exchangeable for Definitive Registered Notes only in the limited circumstances specified in the Indenture. (ii) Applicable TEFRA Rules: Not Applicable 27 Financial Center(s) or other special provisions relating to payment dates: New York City 28 Talons for future Coupons or Receipts to be attached to Definitive Notes (and dates on which such Talons mature): No 29 Details relating to Partly Paid Notes: amount of each payment comprising the Issue Price and date on which each payment is to be made and consequences (if any) of failure to pay, including any right of the Issuer to forfeit the Notes and interest due on late payment: Not Applicable 30 Details relating to Instalment Notes: Not Applicable (i) Instalment Amount(s): (ii) Instalment Date(s): (iii) Minimum Instalment Amount: (iv) Maximum Instalment Amount: 31 Redenomination, renominalization and reconventioning provisions: Not Applicable 32 Consolidation provisions: Not Applicable 33 Other terms or special conditions: Not Applicable 33A Governing law: Laws of the State of New York Dis tribution (i) If syndicated, names of Managers: Deutsche Bank AG, Singapore Branch 34 Goldman Sachs (Singapore) Pte.
-Morgan Stanley Asia (Singapore) Pte. (ii) Stabilising Manager (if any):
+26 Form n of Notes: Registered Notes (i) Form of Global Note: Regulation S Global Note.
+The Regulation S Global Note will be exchangeable for Definitive Registered Notes only in the limited circumstances specified therein. (ii) Applicable TEFRA Rules: Not Applicable 27 ncial Center(s) or other special provisions ing to payment dates: Singapore 28 Talons for future Coupons or Receipts to be attached to Definitive Notes (and dates on which such Talons mature): No 29 of ea and mad pay, atils relating to Partly Paid Notes: amount ach payment comprising the Issue Price date on which each payment is to be e and consequences (if any) of failure to including any right of the Issuer to forfeit Notes and interest due on late payment: Not Applicable 30 Deta ils relating to Instalment Notes: Not Applicable (i) Instalment Amount(s): (ii) Instalment Date(s): (iii) Minimum Instalment Amount: (iv) Maximum Instalment Amount: 31 enomination, renominalization and nventioning provisions: Not Applicable 32 Consolidation provisions: Not Applicable 33 Othe er terms or special conditions: Not Applicable 33A Gove erning law: Singapore law Dist ribut tion 34 (i) If syndicated, names of Managers: Not Applicable (ii) Stabilising Manager (if any): Not Applicable 35 lf no n-syndicated, name of Dealer: DBS Bank Ltd. 36 Addi tional selling restrictions: The Notes and the Guarantee may not be offered, sold or otherwise transferred into the United States or to U.S. persons.
+See "Selling Restrictions" below. Оре ratio onal Information 37 ISIN Code: SG7U76951353 38 Com mon Code: Not Applicable 39 CUS IP No.: Not Applicable 40 - clearing system(s) other than Euroclear Clearstream, and the relevant The Central Depository (Pte) Limited identification number(s):